LEIC-ES-2024-25/2LEIC02T3/README.md

 - As a user, I want to be notified so that I stay updated and motivated to participate in eco-friendly activities.
 M

-- As a user, I want to be evaluated over time so that I can see how my eco-friendly habits are improving.

 - As a user, I want to invite my friends so that I can encourage more people to participate in sustainable challenges.
 S

 - As a user, I want to create and access a personal account through a login process.
 XL